KierraKennedy/Fraud-Detection-Case-Study/README.md

-## ⚡ 30-Second Summary of the Subscription Fraud Decetion Case Study
+## ⚡ 30-Second Summary of the Subscription Fraud Detection Case Study

 - Identified ~15% of users as fraudulent using behavioral, device, and payment signals
 - Fraud is highly concentrated among: